amintos/code-repository-mining/README.md

-# Setup instructions
+# Introduction
+This repository contains the code for the application presented at [flxw.de/code-repository-mining](http://flxw.de/code-repository-mining).
-This projects contains a Python 3 client-server application.
-Please follow the instructions for each part below:
+It is a Python 3 client-server application.
+Please follow the subsections below to setup the individual parts:

+The directory contents are as follows:
+1. `client` contains the code that runs client-side
+2. `server` contains the code running server-side, providing an API
+3. `data`   contains the scripts needed for creating the necessary tables and views
+4. `docs`   contains several the project website, several artifacts and raw Jupyter notebooks

 ## Client setup
 1. Change directories to the `client/` folder and install the dependencies: